 Reason Geological Engineers are in Need

-A modern day scenario which highlights the necessity and importance of a geotechncial engineer is the case of the San Francisco Millennium Tower sinking.
+A modern-day scenario that highlights the necessity and importance of a geotechnical engineer is the case of the San Francisco Millennium Tower sinking.
 In this case, a 350 million dollar luxury high rise condominium building is sinking (a total of 18 inches since it’s construction 10 years ago).
 As a result, one side of the 58-story building is tilted with an offset of 3 inches.
 Although the cost to build this high-rise is estimated at 350 million dollars, experts believe it can cost up to 500 million dollars to mitigate.

 Since the beginning of human civilization, mankind has been using the earth’s surface as the base for its developments.
 For instance, building foundations, water ducts, transportation systems, parking structures and more, are only some of the subsurface structures humans rely on.
 And the safety of its users and the success of each development relies on the sustainability of the earth underneath it.

 Liquefaction is one type of hazard a geotechnical engineer in Los Angeles works with.
 This hazard occurs in soil as a result of strength loss, saturation, cyclic loading, and seismic activity.
 Soils most susceptible to liquefaction hazards are loose fine grain sands with uniform grading.
 Furthermore, four conditions are typically required for liquefaction to occur.

 - The sedimentary layers must have a lower-medium density.

 - The materials must have little to no cohesion.

 - The soils must undergo ground shaking as a trigger mechanism.